arturmpinho/Dusty-Lantern/README.md

 * Strong connections with the platform with via a welcoming landing page
 * Links to external pages must open in a new browser tab
 * Navigation system must be working properly
-* When user places a bid and when auction is finished the user must receive a confirmation email if it won the auction
+* When user places a bid and when auction is finished, the user must receive a confirmation email if it won the auction
-* For the auctions won, I want to have the immeadiate option of proceeding with the payment of the item
+* For the auctions won, I want to have the immediate option of proceeding with the payment of the item
-* As a buyer I want to have a clear overview of the total cost of the item to purchase, including any additional fees
+* As a buyer, I want to have a clear overview of the total cost of the item to purchase, including any additional fees
 * A transparent transaction between the buyer and site owners with a payment platform as an intermediate for a safer transaction

 [[Back to top]](#table-of-contents)